wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/3-templates.md

 connect to our list.
 While we are in the flow designer, there are a few actions that we need to configure including our Recurrence trigger that indicates when our flow will run.
-We also need to populate a SendTo variable which represents an email address that we want to send our output to.
+We also need to populate a SendTo variable, which represents an email address that we want to send our output to.
 Should we want a different duration of events that we should query for, we can modify the expressions in the FromDate and ToDate variable.